fictional worldbuilding, Film and media studies, video-game design, creative writing, and screenwriting

 The paper offers a comprehensive overview of the mutual impact between the anthropology of consciousness and recent narrative/media theories.
 In particular, we will discuss the evolving new knowledge through fictional world-building, its theory and practices, highlighting how this type of activity facilitates the construction, and understanding, of alternative perspectives on the world, and, hence, the development of the mind.
 The anthropology of consciousness and symbolic anthropology have a tremendous influence on the theories of the mind because these disciplines have the apparatus to examine the diverse forms of consciousness, particularly, in the historical perspective and in its interactions with cultural and social practices.
 Anthropology is a necessary and “experienced” ally in the studies of cognitive futures, and we must add its point-of-view and conceptual apparatus to those of cognitive sciences, philosophy, literary studies, cultural studies, critical and film theory, and performance studies, which will be also touched upon in this presentation.
 The essential terms/concepts that are critical to this presenter’s research include: society, ritual symbolism, advanced knowledge, Aristotelian astonishment and anagnorisis (recognition/revelation, including of the hidden truth), and the genre as the behavior-modifying cultural mechanism (as outlined in my book Fictional Worlds).
 The focal points and case studies will be linked to the fictional worlds of contemporary media and narrative discourse as well as the genres – in particular, the genre systems in the media as a whole.
 The paper will analyze how the perfomative representations and interactive activities facilitate new POV, helps in developing empathy and new social bonds/affiliations.
 The print and screen stories associated with (but not limited to) such prominent names as Tolkien, Rowling, Del Toro, Miyazaki, as well as the Strugatsky Brothers and the Coen Brothers will be discussed in the context of genre practices, world-building, and alternative forms of consciousness.

 TEXTBOOK.
 Fictional Worlds is currently being used as a textbook (Spring semester 2017) at New York University and The City University of New York.
-It has been effectively employed in various classes for the last four years and in ten courses.
+It has been effectively employed in various classes for the last four years and, as reported by colleagues and allies, in ten courses.